-Mesalamine and its N-acetyl metabolite are excreted into human milk.
+Mesalamine and its N-acetyl metabolite are present in human milk.
 In published lactation studies, maternal mesalamine doses from various oral and rectal formulations and products ranged from 500 mg to 3 g daily.
 The concentration of mesalamine in milk ranged from non-detectable to 0.11 mg/L. The concentration of the N-acetyl-5-aminosalicylic acid metabolite ranged from 5 to 18.1 mg/L. Based on these concentrations, estimated infant daily doses for an exclusively breastfed infant are 0 to 0.017 mg/kg/day of mesalamine and 0.75 to 2.72 mg/kg/day of N-acetyl-5-aminosalicylic acid.
-Caution should be exercised when Delzicol is administered to a nursing woman.
+The developmental and health benefits of breastfeeding should be considered along with the mother's clinical need for DELZICOL and any potential adverse effects on the breastfed child from the drug or from the underlying maternal condition.
+Caution should be exercised when DELZICOL is administered to a nursing woman.

 Mesalamine is known to be substantially excreted by the kidney, and the risk of toxic reactions to this drug may be greater in patients with impaired renal function.
 Because elderly patients are more likely to have decreased renal function, care should be taken when prescribing this drug therapy.
-It is recommended that all patients have an evaluation of renal function prior to initiation of Delzicol therapy and periodically while on Delzicol therapy [see WARNINGS AND PRECAUTIONS].
+It is recommended that all patients have an evaluation of renal function prior to initiation of DELZICOL therapy and periodically while on DELZICOL therapy [see DOSAGE AND ADMINISTRATION and WARNINGS AND PRECAUTIONS].

 This monograph has been modified to include the generic and brand name in many instances.